 Now, on to my blog:

 Everyone wants attention; it is normal.
-We take steps to achieve it such as talking about interesting things, excelling at something, etc. However, many people with drama king/queen traits hunger for attention and never seem to get enough to satisfy them.
+We take steps to achieve it such as talking about interesting things or trying to excel at something, etc. However, many people with drama king/queen traits hunger for attention and never seem to get enough to satisfy them.
 To that end, they have figured out how well it works to be hyper-vigilant about a multitude of matters.
 The logical segue, of course, is to make a big deal about the goings-on in their life to anyone who will listen and jump into the fray.
 They are drawn to those who will play the game.
-Their approach can be to an individual or group and often starts with openings such as: “I really need your advice on this,” or “Let me tell you what happened to me today (yesterday, last night, week, year, century, etc).”
+Their approach can be to an individual or group and often starts with openings such as: “I really need your advice on this,” or “Let me tell you what happened to me today (yesterday, last night, week, year, century).”

 Are you tired of being sucked into this type of interaction?
 If so, how do you protect yourself from the ravages of being on the receiving end of someone else’s hyped-up drama?
 It’s hard, especially if that someone is significant in your life such as a spouse, child, parent, co-worker, boss, etc. However, playing the co-dependent doesn’t help them or you.